danobot/mqtt_payload_processor/README.md

 /rf/all 136566
 ```

 Each payload is unique to a device.
+Some devices have multiple payloads.

 This component allows you to name and define these devices (including their respective RF codes) in one central location.
 The rest of your Home Assistant configuration then refers to events and callback scripts instead.
 (This way your RF codes are not duplicated and used throughout the configuration.)